olemarius/MR2-NVelocity-Documentation/Introduction.md

 ##User Guide - Contents

+The original source of this user guide can be found at http://velocity.apache.org/engine/devel/user-guide.html

 * ####[About this Guide](#aboutthisguide)
 	* What is Velocity?

 * ####What can Velocity do for me?
 	* The Mud Store example

 * ####What jar should I use?
 	* Maven users
 	* Other users

 * ####Velocity Template Language (VTL): An Introduction
 * ####Hello Velocity World!
 * ####Comments